Distinct thermodynamic and dynamic effects produced by scale factors in conformally related Einstein-power-Yang-Mills black holes: Introduction

 The outline of this paper is as follows.
-In Sec.~\ref{sec:CEPYMBH}, we briefly review the conformal gravity and EPYM theory, and then generalize the static spherically symmetric EPYM BH solution to its conformally related one, {\em i.e.}, the conformal-Einstein-power-Yang-Mills (CEPYM) BH solution.
-We calculate the Ricci scalars and Kretschmann scalars of the CEPYM BHs and find that their divergence at the origin of spacetimes can be removed by choosing a suitable conformal transformation.
+In Sect.~\ref{sec:CEPYMBH}, we briefly review the conformal gravity and EPYM theory, and then generalize the static spherically symmetric EPYM BH solution to its conformally related one, {\em i.e.}, the conformal-Einstein-power-Yang-Mills (CEPYM) BH solution.
+We calculate the Ricci scalars and Kretschmann scalars of the CEPYM BHs and find that their divergence at the center of black holes can be removed by choosing a suitable conformal transformation.
 We also verify the geodesic completeness in the CEPYM BH spacetimes.
-In Sec.~\ref{sec:thermo}, we focus on the thermodynamics of the CEPYM BHs by analyzing the Hawking temperature, the entropy, and the second-order phase transition.
-We then turn to the dynamics of the CEPYM BHs by computing the QNMs of scalar field perturbations in terms of the sixth-order WKB method in Sec.~\ref{sec: QNM}.
-Finally, we present our conclusions in Sec.~\ref{sec: conc}.
+In Sect.~\ref{sec:thermo}, we focus on the thermodynamics of the CEPYM BHs by analyzing the Hawking temperature, the entropy, and the second-order phase transition.
+We then turn to the dynamics of the CEPYM BHs by computing the QNMs of minimally coupled scalar field perturbations in terms of the sixth-order WKB method in Sect.~\ref{sec: QNM}.
+The reason why we restrict our attention to the minimally coupled scalar filed is to connect the dynamics and thermodynamics of the CEPYM BHs.
+Finally, we present our conclusions in Sect.~\ref{sec: conc}.